Rubens Barrichello: Williams (2010–2011)

 In pre-season testing, Barrichello finished at the top of the timesheets once, because of rain.
 In some sessions, he was outpaced by his rookie teammate Hülkenberg.
 Williams was the second team in terms of kilometres covered and showed some reliability, but were off pace from front-runners Red Bull, Ferrari, and McLaren.

 At the first race of the season in Bahrain, Barrichello qualified eleventh on the grid, and finished tenth in the race.
 In Australia, he went on to finish eighth, moving him to within two points of Senna's mark.
 He stalled on the grid in Malaysia due to an overheating clutch, but recovered to twelfth place at the finish.
 In China, he finished twelfth again.
-In Spain he benefited from Lewis Hamilton's late crash to score two points, finishing in 9th, despite starting 18th on the grid and equalling Senna's record.
+In Spain, he benefited from Lewis Hamilton's late crash to score two points, finishing in ninth, despite starting eighteenth on the grid and equalling Senna's record.

 In Monaco, he qualified ninth and moved up to sixth position through the first corner.
 Later, he had a suspension failure caused by a loose drain cover and crashed heavily.
 After crashing he threw the car's steering wheel out, as he was sitting in the middle of a 120 mph corner with his car on fire.
 This was then run over by Karun Chandhok's Hispania.